XHLEIK/arise-ai/backend/README.md

 👤 You: "arise" (while in standby)
 🔄 Wake: Exits standby mode and resumes normal operation 🔊 A.R.I.S.E: "I'm awake!
 How can I help you?"

+👤 You: "Enroll my voice"
+🔐 Voice: Prompts for voice enrollment
+🔊 A.R.I.S.E: "I'll help you enroll your voice.
+Please say something for about 5 seconds..."
+🎤 Recording: Records voice sample and creates secure profile 🔊 A.R.I.S.E: "Excellent!
+Your voice has been enrolled successfully."

+👤 You: "Hello A.R.I.S.E." (after enrollment)
+🔐 Verification: Automatically verifies voice before processing ✅ Verified: Voice matches master user profile
+🔊 A.R.I.S.E: "Hello!
+How can I help you?"

+👤 Unknown Person: "What can you do?"
+🔐 Verification: Voice doesn't match master profile
+❌ Denied: Security response activated
+🔊 A.R.I.S.E: "Your voice doesn't match my master's voice."
 ```

 ---